Digital1O1/Tensorflow_Teensy_MPU9250/README.md

 In the Google Colab Python script that will be discussed later, takes 119 individual IMU readings and consideres that ONE sample.

-With how the Teensy code is set up, it'll stop sampling the MPU-9250 data after 20 samples.
+With how the Record_IMU code is set up, it'll stop sampling the MPU-9250 data after 20 samples.

-WHEN SAMPLING THE IMU DATA JUST KEEP GOING THROUGH THE MOTIONS UNTIL THE SAMPLING STOPS
+After uploading the Record_IMU code to the Teensy make sure throughout the sampling process TO KEEP GOING THROUGH THE MOTIONS.

+The program will automatically stop after taking 20 samples.

 Any "second-guessing" can/will affect the Teensy's "ability" to recognize the gesture properly.

-For those who are wanting to sample more/less can do so by changing the "SAMPLE_LIMIT" numerical value.
+For those who are wanting to sample more/less can do so by changing the "SAMPLE_LIMIT" numerical value as shown in the screenshot above.

 When switching from sampling one gesture to another, the only thing you have to do is just :
  * Exit out of Putty